Introduction

 The Visitor pattern

-Another essential feature we need is a way to obtain the preorder, inorder, and postorder traversals of the binary tree.
-We can implement this functionality by using the Visitor design pattern, which will allow us to separate the traversal algorithms from the binary tree data structure.
+To obtain the preorder, inorder, and postorder traversals of the binary tree, we can make use of the Visitor design pattern.
+This will allow us to separate the traversal algorithms from the binary tree data structure and avoid unnecessary coupling.

-First, we define an interface for the visitor that we will use to traverse the tree nodes:
+First, we define an interface for the visitor that we will use to traverse the nodes of the tree:

 Then, we create three concrete implementations of the Visitor